Here’s what to do if you have an accident on the road, including exchanging details and reporting the incident to your insurer.

 If that’s not possible, give them to the police within 24 hours.

 You need to share:

-Your insurance details (that’s who you’re insured with and your policy number) with other drivers
+That’s who you’re insured with and your policy number with other drivers

 Get as much information together as you can.